Marshall MG Series Guitar Amps Review

 If you want an amp with a bunch of bells and whistles you may be better off with something like the Fender Mustang Series.
 But, if you are looking for a straight-up rock amp, a beginner's amp, a practice amp or a portable amp for jamming with friends, this is a great choice.

 I give the MG15 high marks for sound and value.
 I recommend the MH15 as a starter amp for beginners or as a practice amp for veteran guitar players.

 Check out the Marshall MG Gold Series

-The MG30 is what I think of as an "in between" amp.
+The MG30 is what I think of as an "in-between" amp.
 That means it really doesn't have the power to gig or rehearse with a band, but it's bigger than most practice amps.